Date

 Alright, you’ve got your tools, materials, and a solid plan.
 Now it’s time for the main event: installing your new metal roof.
 This process requires precision and patience, so take your time with each step.
 Following these instructions carefully will help you achieve a professional-looking, watertight result that protects your home for decades.
 Remember, every roof is different, and some projects, especially those on complex or steep structures, are best left to the pros.
 If you start feeling overwhelmed, know that a team of experts can always step in to ensure your residential roofing project is completed safely and correctly.

-Step 1: Prep the Roof and Install Underlayment
+Step 1: Prepare the Roof Deck and Underlayment

 Before any new material goes on, you need a clean slate.
 Start by preparing the roof deck.
 This usually means tearing off the old roofing down to the sheathing and checking for any soft spots or damage.
 Make any necessary repairs to the underlying wood structure to ensure it’s solid and stable.
 Once you have a clean, sound surface, it’s time to roll out the underlayment.
 This waterproof barrier is your roof’s second line of defense against moisture.
 Lay it across the entire roof, overlapping the seams according to the manufacturer’s instructions, and secure it smoothly.
 This step is absolutely critical for preventing leaks down the road.

-Step 2: Add the Drip Edge and Plan Your Layout
+Step 2: Install Drip Edge and Map Your Panel Layout

 With the underlayment in place, you’ll install a metal drip edge along all the eaves and rakes (the angled sides) of the roof.
 This trim piece guides water away from your fascia and into the gutters, protecting the wooden components of your roof from moisture damage.
 After the drip edge is on, take a moment to plan your panel layout.
 A good rule of thumb is to start installing panels on the end of the roof opposite the prevailing wind direction.
 Use a chalk line to snap straight, parallel lines to guide your installation.
 This ensures your panels will be perfectly aligned, which is key for both appearance and performance.